ETdoFresh/FishyEOS/FishNet/Plugins/FishyEOS/readme.md

 ## Setting Up

+1. Add an EOSManager Component somewhere in your scene.
+Probably best on the **NetworkManager** GameObject.
-1. Add EOSP2P Transport component to **NetworkManager** object.
+2. Add FishyEOS Transport component to **NetworkManager** GameObject.
-2. Set transport varaible on the **TransportManager** Component to EOSP2P.
+3. Set transport varaible on the **TransportManager** Component to FishyEOS.

 ### As a Server
 1. Before starting Server, authenticate with EOS Connect.